 At Citymart, we have worked with more than 100 global cities over the past 10 years to deliver procurements for better outcomes.
 Along the way, we did a lot of research and gained valuable first-hand insights.
 What struck me in particular are three great difference in outcomes of our municipal procurement efforts:

-- We have consistently found cost variances for comparable solutions of 3,000% and more between in cities less than 1,000km apart.
+- We have consistently found cost variances for comparable solutions of 3,000% and more between cities less than 1,000 miles apart.

 - We have found differences in ‘time-to-citizen’, i.e. the time to deploy a solution and making its effect felt of 5-7 years on even comparatively light-weight technical solutions like mobile parking services.

-- We have found solutions that are utterly ineffective in meeting the need, routinely adopted by cities across all service domains like transport, social care, education and economic development often by missing out on solutions proven effective in other cities.
+- We have found solutions that are utterly ineffective in meeting the need, routinely adopted by cities across all categories like transport, social care, education and economic development.

 When we started out, many experts told us that this is a feature of the system, that these variations couldn't be changed.
 Good procurement is a dark art, delivered by professionals with exceptional talents.